Prithvisahu06/Personal-Finance-Tracker/README.md

-# Personal Finance Tracker 📊
+# Personal Finance Tracker

-A simple yet powerful command-line tool built with Python to help you manage your personal finances.
-Track your income and expenses, set savings goals, and get a clear overview of your financial health.
+A minimal but effective command-line application developed using Python to assist you in organizing your personal finances.
+Monitor your income and expenses, achieve savings targets, and obtain a clear picture of your financial situation.

+## Key Features

+* **Track Transactions**: Add income and expense entries easily with information such as amount, category, and description.
+* **Financial Summary**: Obtain an instant summary of your overall income, overall expenses, and balance.
+* **Savings Goals**: Define financial goals and monitor progress towards them.
+* **View & Sort**: Show all transactions, sorted automatically by latest date.
+* **Filter & Search**: Rapidly locate particular transactions by filtering on amount, category, or type (income/expense).
+* **Monthly Spending Chart**: Show your current year's monthly spending in a neat ASCII bar chart.
+* **Data Persistence**: Your financial information gets saved automatically to a finance_data.json file, and you never risk losing your records..

 ---

-## ✨ Key Features

-* **Track Transactions**: Easily add income and expense records with details like amount, category, and description.
-* **Financial Summary**: Get an instant summary of your total income, total expenses, and current balance.
-* **Savings Goals**: Set financial goals and track your progress towards achieving them.
-* **View & Sort**: Display all transactions, automatically sorted by the most recent date.
-* **Filter & Search**: Quickly find specific transactions by filtering based on amount, category, or type (income/expense).
-* **Monthly Spending Chart**: Visualize your monthly spending for the current year with a clean ASCII bar chart.
-* **Data Persistence**: Your financial data is automatically saved to a `finance_data.json` file, so you never lose your records.

----

-## 🚀 How to Use
+## How to Use

 1.  **Prerequisites**: Make sure you have Python 3 installed on your system.
 2.  **Clone the Repository**: